antistereov/singularity-core/README.md

       # The port the server should run on
       port: 8000
     spring:
-      main:
-        # This setting is really important to make your application reactive
-        web-application-type: reactive
       devtools:
         restart:
           # Do you want your application to restart if changes occur?